ashleydavis/datakit/docs/cli.md

 ## Arguments

-- **input-file** - Can be an input file name (json, csv or yaml) or a hypen to indicate reading JSON data from standard input.
 - **reducer-fn** - A JavaScript &quot;reducer&quot; function called for each record of the input dataset.
 Specifying a file name will load the JavaScript code from the file.
+- **seed-value** - JSON value that is used as the initial accumulator value for the reduction.
+- **input-file** - Can be an input file name (json, csv or yaml) or a hypen to indicate reading JSON data from standard input.
+Can be omitted if there are no further arguments.
 - **output-file** - The name of a file (json, csv or yaml) to output the resulting dataset to.
 Omitting this causes JSON output to be written to standard output.